ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. User scans both irises.
 System displays the result of authentication of each iris.
 User scans face and exception photo.
 System displays the result of authentication of face.
 Exception photo is not authenticated
 1. User can choose to retry each biometric capture as required.
 There is no limit to the number of retries.
 1. User submits then opts to submit the data.
 System validates that the total number of successful authentications is greater than or equal to the threshold value configured.
 System maps the user to the client dongle and displays a pop-up confirmation message.
 System saves the successfully authenticated biometrics locally.
 1. System validates that the total number of successful authentications is greater than or equal to the threshold value configured.
-For example, if 9 fingers+2 irises+face are successfully authenticated, the total number of authentications is 9+2+1=12.
+For example, if 9 fingers + 2 irises + face are successfully authenticated, the total number of authentications is 9+2+1=12.
 Validate that 12 is greater than or equal to the threshold configured (say 10).
 Then save the user-USB dongle mapping and the authenticated biometrics locally.
 Do not save the biometrics that are not authenticated.
 1. The system displays the result of authentication of each biometric - 10 fingers, 2 irises and face - in a list.
 1. User gets access to all links on the client according to their role.
 User can update their biometrics at any time after successful on-boarding by choosing the ‘User on-boarding’ link from the menu.
 The biometrics provided during update will be authenticated with the server and saved locally if threshold for successful authentication is met.
 Updated biometrics will overwrite the biometrics stored locally earlier.